ava12/llx/README.md

 hook can instruct the parser whether to keep that token or to drop it.
 It can also insert new tokens, manipulate source queue, use another parser for the next part of source, etc.

-### Non-terminal hooks
+### Node hooks

-Non-terminal hooks are functions which are called by the parser when one of four events occur during processing specific (or any) non-terminals.
+Node hooks are functions which are called by the parser when one of four events occur during processing specific (or any) nodes.
 The events are:

-  - new non-terminal is pushed on the stack;
+  - new node is pushed on the stack;
-  - non-terminal is dropped from the stack; handler returns some value (can be anything) which will be passed to parent non-terminal;
+  - node is dropped from the stack; handler returns some value (can be anything) which will be passed to parent node (or returned as parsing result if it is the root node);
   - new token is consumed;
-  - nested non-terminal is dropped from the stack; handler receives the value returned by nested non-terminal handler.
+  - nested node is dropped from the stack; handler receives the value returned by nested node handler.